bleonheart/Lilia/documentation/docs/libraries/lia.networking.md

 **Purpose**

 Registers a network message handler that will be called when a message with the specified name is received.
+The handler is stored in `lia.net.registry[name]`.

 **Parameters**